Kathurjan/PasswordManager/README.md

 ```

 # Further plans
-This functions as a local prototype but in order to incorporate this as a distributed solution.
+This functions as a local prototype but we should plan to make this a distributed solution.

 This would have to make use of a layer of obfuscation between the layer where the encryption takes place and the input level.
 In other words we would take advantage of a client side implementation, like a web-aplication or locally installed program with access to the internet as well as a server implementation.